-Main Conference Day 3 - BST (British Summer Time, GMT+1)
+Main Conference Day 3 - European Time GMT+1

 This presentation highlights the development of ARGX-117, a recycling anti-C2 antibody designed to inhibit complement activation.
 We trace its journey from laboratory innovation to phase 2 proof-of-concept studies, showcasing its potential as a therapeutic strategy for multifocal motor neuropathy patients.